yotammanor/Open-Knesset/docs/devel/source/environment/index.rst

 - pip
 - git

-For simple installation using http://c9.io/ cloud IDE, just create an empty c9.io Django workspace - then follow the linux instructions.
+For simple installation using http://c9.io/ cloud IDE, just clone an existing open knesset workspace: https://c9.io/orihoch/oknesset/

+Once inside the worksapce, continue with the "Initial Testing, Development DB & Server" section

 The section will guide you on: